 Continue to live below your budget so that you avoid consumer debts in the future.

 Keep track of your progress.
 Create a line graph that shows your debt balances on the vertical (left) axis and the month on the horizontal (bottom) axis.
-After just four or five months, you will see a line forming that will point to your estimated pay off date.
+After just four or five months, you will see a line forming that will point to your estimated pay-off date.

 Consider throwing yourself a debt freedom party.
-The month after you become debt free, consider using no more than half the money previously sent to your creditors to celebrate your achievement.
+The month after you become debt-free, consider using no more than half the money previously sent to your creditors to celebrate your achievement.
 It might be a small trip, a wardrobe makeover, a service you have never paid for before (e.g. home cleaning, car detailing, etc.), or some other treat.
 Enjoy the feeling of freedom that you have just generated through your hard work and dedication.

 Now that you have a grasp on how the Debt Landslide works, determine whether it is the plan for you.
-Consider the Debt Snowball, Avalanche and Cascade methods as well.
-Regardless which plan you choose, get started today.
+Consider the Debt Snowball, Avalanche, and Cascade methods as well.
+Regardless of which plan you choose, get started today.
 The sooner you start, the sooner you can celebrate your debt freedom.